On this Iceland hiking tour

 Trekking Duration: 8 hours

-Today is the final day of the Wildland Trekking, Iceland Volcanic Rift trek.
+Today is the final day of the Wildland Trekking, Laugavegur to Skogar trek.
 We will ensure you get on the proper Flybus Shuttle for departure to Keflavik International Airport.
 If you are remaining in Iceland, please let us know.
-We can arrange extra activities in Iceland.
+We can help you arrange extra activities in Iceland.
 Thanks for choosing Wildland Trekking!

 : If you'd like to extend your stay, we are happy to book extra room nights before and/or after your trip at our preferred hotel for an additional 30% service fee.